Costs with x-ray scan and inspection in the port of Rotterdam

 Customs does not charge any costs for scanning and physically inspecting a container.
 However, you as declarant must make the scan or inspection possible by Customs.
 The actions that are required for this will be charged.
 These actions will almost always be carried out by third parties, on the authority of you as declarant:

 - transport from and to the x-ray scan

 - coordination and administration

-Under a number of conditions (for example, when you have an AEO certificate) other parties are also allowed to offer the container at the x-rayscan.
+Under a number of conditions (for example, when you have an AEO authorisation) other parties are also allowed to offer the container at the x-ray scan.
 Customs calls this work method 'offering through the external track'.
 The Customs Control Centre (CCC) of the customs office Rotterdam Rijnmond will grant permission for this.